Structure in the speed of sound: from neutron stars to heavy-ion collisions: Constraints on the symmetry energy expansion

-By constraining the possible combinations of the symmetry expansion coefficients to only those that preserve the causality and stability conditions, we can then determine the underlying distribution of the viable parameter space for $\left\{E_{\txt{sym}},L_{\txt{sym}},K_{\txt{sym}}, J_{\txt{sym}}\right\}$; we stress here that each of the considered NS EOSs features a large peak in the speed of sound, and, therefore, our constraint on the symmetry energy coefficients is based on the assumption that they should allow one to convert such an EOS from $Y_{Q} = Y_{Q,\rm{QCD}}^{\txt{NS}}$ to $Y_{Q,\rm{QCD}}^{\txt{const}} \approx 0.5$ while preserving causality and stability.
+By constraining the possible combinations of the symmetry expansion coefficients to only those that preserve the causality, stability, and saturation properties, we can then determine the underlying distribution of the viable parameter space for $\left\{E_{\txt{sym}},L_{\txt{sym}},K_{\txt{sym}}, J_{\txt{sym}}\right\}$; we stress here that each of the considered NS EOSs features a large peak in the speed of sound, and, therefore, our constraint on the symmetry energy coefficients is based on the assumption that they should allow one to convert such an EOS from $Y_{Q} = Y_{Q,\rm{QCD}}^{\txt{NS}}$ to $Y_{Q,\rm{QCD}}^{\txt{const}} \approx 0.5$ while preserving causality, stability, and properties at $n_{\rm{sat}}$.

-The dependence of $c^{2}_{s}$ on $n_B$ for SNM ($Y_{Q,\rm{QCD}}^{\txt{const}}=0.5$) EOSs, converted from eos2, that fulfill causality and stability (below $n_{\txt{cut}}$) constraints is shown in Fig.~\ref{fig:meddens}.
+The dependence of $c^{2}_{s}$ on $n_B$ for SNM ($Y_{Q,\rm{QCD}}^{\txt{const}}=0.5$) EOSs, converted from eos2, that fulfill causality, stability, and nuclear matter properties at saturation density ($-18~\rm{MeV} < B <-14~\rm{MeV}$ and $K_0 > 200~\rm{MeV}$), is shown in Fig.~\ref{fig:meddens}.
 The top panel demonstrates the structure of the individual EOS from various sets of the symmetry energy expansion coefficients.
 The bottom panel compares the original NS EOS (eos2), shown in black, to the extracted maximum (red) and minimum (blue) bands which form an envelope over all EOSs shown in the top panel.
-In order to extract the bands, negative values of $c_s^2<0$ and acausal values of $c_s^2>1$, which may still occur for $n_B > n_{\txt{cut}}$, are set to 0 and 1, respectively.
+To extract the bands, negative values of $c_s^2<0$ and acausal values of $c_s^2>1$, which may still occur for $n_B > n_{\txt{cut}}$, are set to 0 and 1, respectively.